The role of an EM physician

 Supporting Aboriginal, Torres Strait Islander and Māori medical students and graduates

-To become a Fellow of ACEM, you must complete the FACEM Training Program.
+To become a Fellow of ACEM, you must complete the FACEM Training Program (see further information on How to Apply).

 ACEM provides several other pathways to train in EM: